 Humans have been looking for ways to read minds for a long time: psychics, magicians, mentalists, and more.
 However, mind-reading is now something that can be achieved.
 In the 21st century, we can do that now.
 With the improvements and growth in artificial intelligence, researchers show that AI can read minds and keep improving at mind-reading.

 This means that private thoughts can be achieved.
-New AI can translate brain scans into text.
+A new AI can translate brain scans into text.
 Computers can analyze patterns in how the brain is actually thinking and how things look inside.
-This looks quite scary, so let us look closer at this.
+This looks quite scary, so let us look closer at it.

-It begins with the prehistory of natural mind reading, which began 100 years ago when humans discovered Brain Waves.
-These were ripples in the electrical field created by nervous systems.
-For a long time, we did not know how to read those signals or the potential of the Brain Waves.
-After several inventions, we finally got EEG, which stands for Electroencephalograph.
-It measures the Brain Waves and the neurons in the Brain Spark.
+It begins with the prehistory of natural mind reading, which began 100 years ago when humans discovered brain waves.
+These were ripples in the electrical field created by the nervous system.
+For a long time, we did not know how to read those signals or the potential of brain waves.
+After several inventions, we finally got the EEG, which stands for electroencephalograph.
+It measures brain waves and the neurons in the brain.

 The EEG can pick up the frequency at which they are firing, measuring the potential in the brain and creating patterns that can be measured.
-Up to this point, we can check the Brain action, the tides, and the flow of electricity pulsing within the skull.
-Later, software was developed that would react, and the first Brain-computer interface was developed, which can react to yes and no, left and right, and clear and primitive patterns that the brain uses daily.
+Up to this point, we could check brain action, the tides, and the flow of electricity pulsing within the skull.
+Later, software was developed that would react, and the first brain-computer interface was developed, which could react to yes and no, left and right, and clear and primitive patterns that the brain uses daily.
 This was quite useful for paralyzed people.
 However, going further was difficult because the brain waves were fragile.
 They are orders of magnitude less potent than the neurons created in your head.
 Additionally, sensors must pass through tissues, bones, and skin layers to get inside people’s heads.

-Finally, one of the most powerful machines, the MRI Machine, can reveal the fibres that carry out the brain’s processes.
+Finally, one of the most powerful machines, the MRI machine, can reveal the fibers that carry out the brain’s processes.
 This image processing technology also allows checking inside a patient and making a diagnosis without having to do anything invasive.
-It stands for Magnetic Resonance Imaging technology, which looks at the oxygen flow in the brain.
-The idea is that blood carries parts of brain oxygen into different parts of the brain, which indicates brain activity.
+It stands for Magnetic Resonance Imaging Technology, which looks at oxygen flow in the brain.
+The idea is that blood carries parts of the brain oxygen to different parts of the brain, which indicates brain activity.

 In recent years, this method has also been used to read words and entire images from people’s minds, but this has not been very efficient since there is no pocket-sized MRI machine.
-There are yet-to-be-developed specific algorithms trained on a person for a long time before being able to read anything.
+There are yet-to-be-developed specific algorithms that are trained on a person for a long time before they can read anything.

-There is always a straightforward way to get into people’s heads: drill the brain and then put the electrodes under the skin or skull to measure brain activity directly, which is much more efficient.
-It is called BCIS (Invasive) and does require surgery, but the results are the most impressive.
+There is always a straightforward way to get into people’s heads: drill the brain and then put electrodes under the skin or skull to measure brain activity directly, which is much more efficient.
+It is called BCIS (invasive) and does require surgery, but the results are impressive.
 In this situation, a computer reads thoughts and then translates them into machine stimulation.
-This allows people to control limbs, feel touch, and manipulate objects in virtual space.
-This is all possible because nothing is blocking the brain waves.
+This allows people to control their limbs, feel, touch, and manipulate objects in virtual space.
+This is all possible because nothing blocks the brain waves.

-Another milestone to be achieved Elon Musk’s Neuralink is a well-known BCI startup which is also quite similar to regular EEGs.
-The advantage of Neuralink is being closer to the source of brain waves.
+Another milestone to be achieved is Elon Musk’s Neuralink, a well-known BCI startup that is also quite similar to regular EEGs.
+The advantage of Neuralink is that it is closer to the source of brain waves.
 They all have pros and cons, being good at accomplishing specific tasks while being practically useless for others.
 However, they all have something in common, which is AI.

 Brainwaves are practically unintelligible.
-No map or chart shows what each impulse could mean.
+No map or chart shows what each impulse means.
 They are like a merely audible echo of the brain talking to itself.
-Fortunately, deciphering languages we do not understand is easy for AI, contributing to the current rise in Brain-Computer Interface.
+Fortunately, deciphering languages we do not understand is easy for AI, contributing to the current rise of brain-computer interfaces.

 AI and technology have always been used in medical devices to measure brain activity.
 This means AI can process information, showing AI data from the brain and then training AI to recognize things reliably.